HiStructClient/histruct-docs/docs/en/cad/instructor-roofs/_ROOFS~ADV~FromOBJ_Geometry.md

 <p>For detailed instructions on how to convert a file to .obj format, please read our blog.</p>

-<h2>Is a specific roofing material missing from the gallery?
-Let us know and we'll add it.</h2>
 <a href="" target="_blank" rel="noopener noreferrer" class="btn">
   Visit blog
 </a>